Le Plessis-Robinson, France

 History

-The settlement was first mentioned in the 9th century.
+The settlement of Plessis was first mentioned in the 9th century.
 Well known residents in the 17th century include Colbert and Pierre de Montesquiou d'Artagnan who was the cousin of Dumas' famous hero.
 D'Artagnan built the chateau which is now used as the famous town hall.
 Other well known residences include Chateaubriand and Voltaire et Colbert.

-In 1848 a restaurateur created a tree restaurant and named the area Robinson, after by mistake Robinson Crusoe, as it was really named after the Swiss Family Robinson.
-The idea of tree restaurants, named guinguettes spread rapidly and there was widespread dining and dancing each Sunday.
+In 1848 a restaurateur created a tree restaurant and named the area Robinson.
+This was thought to be named after Robinson Crusoe, but it was actually named after the Swiss Family Robinson.
+The idea of tree restaurants, named guinguettes, spread rapidly.
+Each Sunday, there was widespread dining and dancing.
 The atmosphere inspired many artists and songwriters.
-The event has been revived in the last few years after having lapsed and now takes the form of an annual Fetes des Guinguettes in June with people dressing up in costumes and dancing in the streets to music.

-Link with Woking
+Links with Woking

 Location